Kacie Candela

 - Categories: Secretary-General, Security Council, UN75

 Dr. Jillann Farmer managed her share of crises as the United Nations medical director since 2012, including the Ebola outbreak in 2014 in West Africa and the Syrian chemical attacks that occurred soon after that epidemic.
-In February, Dr. Farmer decided …
+In February, Dr. Farmer …

 - Categories: Covid-19, Health and Population